VSevagen/grimoirelab-tutorial/docs/getting-started/setup.md

 grimoirelab/docker-compose$ docker-compose up -d
 ```

-If everything goes fine, your dashboard will be ready at `http://localhost:5601`.
+Your dashboard will be ready after a while at `http://localhost:5601`.
+The waiting time depends on the amount of data to fetch from a repo.

 ![dashboard](../assets/dashboard.png)